jelisejev/EBS_microfrontend_concept/docs/README.md

 The shell app is generated using [Vue CLI](https://cli.vuejs.org/) to avoid maintaining a custom project setup.

-The shell app contains an `EbsApp` Vue.js component to render each micro-frontend and a `EventBus` to enable communication between micro-frontends.
+The shell app uses the [EbsApp](../src/ebs-shell/src/micro-frontends/EbsApp.vue) component Vue.js component to render each micro-frontend and the [EventBus](../src/ebs-shell/src/micro-frontends/EventBus.js) to enable communication between micro-frontends.

 ![Shell](img/shell.mmd.svg)